pxlrbt/filament-v4-talk/slides.md

 # 👀<br>Overview

-Performance | DX | New Features
+Performance | DX | New Components

 <!--
-- 3 Categories: Performance | DX | New Features
+- Tried to categorise

-- This time no new Livewire version, let's see how long this lasts.
+This time no new Livewire version, let's see how long this lasts.
 Tonight Laracon.
 -->

 ---